Mitt Romney Becomes First High-Profile Republican To Express Concern Over Ukraine Phone Call

 Earlier in the week, Trump labeled the anonymous whistleblower “a partisan person” based on what he’s heard from others, even though he admitted he didn’t know the person’s identity.
 He later equated the whistleblower’s report to “presidential harassment.”

-He then reiterated that the conversation with Zelenskiy was “beautiful” and that it was not inappropriate in nature.
+He then reiterated that the conversation with Zelensky was “beautiful” and that it was not inappropriate in nature.